kdbchau/Beloniformes-Opsin/README.md

 After this, we will have our opsin MSAs to work with.
 But despite all this read mapping and refining, there are still regions in the MSA that are very gapped or have premature stop codons and need to be removed for effective codeml analysis.

+# 4. Phylogeny Reconstruction

-# 4. Cleaning Multiple Sequence Alignments
+# 5. Cleaning Multiple Sequence Alignments
 Premature stop codons or highly gapped regions will hinder calculations in codeml from the PAML program.
 It is advised to remove all stop codons (the very end of a protein-coding sequence; TAA, TAG, or TGA codons) or you can manually delete positions that are highly gapped.

 To be as accurate as possible and keep things consistent between the 8 cone opsin MSAs, I use [alignment_editor.py](https://github.com/kdbchau/Beloniformes/blob/main/Scripts/alignment_editor.py) which will do three things: